theochem/horton/doc/user_postproc_espfit.rst

     cost = load_h5("cost.h5")['cost']

-The object ``cost`` is an instance of the :py:class:`~horton.espfit.cost.ESPCost` (follow link for documentation).
-This instance can, for example, be used to evaluate the ESP cost or its gradient of a given array of atomic charges:
+The ``cost`` object is an instance of the :py:class:`~horton.espfit.cost.ESPCost` class.
+This instance can, for example, be used to evaluate the ESP cost or its gradient for a given array of atomic charges:

 .. code-block:: python